-- GetHeader Send original HTTP header back. - GetPayload Send original HTTP payload back. - GpsUpdate Send back GPS location information upon trigger.
+- GetHeader Send original HTTP header back. - GetPayload Send original HTTP payload back.

 These actions are triggered when the data/traffic is processed which happens at the frequency of "meta.timer".

 Timer-driven actions are built-in actions that are not triggered by D3 matches on traffic but are run periodically at intervals.
 This interval is specified by "action.period".
 For example, we may want to specify that every 1000 milliseconds (1 second), Data in Motion should go fetch data from sensors (i.e. run the action FETCHDATA periodically).